daudix-UFO/daudix-ufo.github.io/about/index.md

 <pre>
 Useless info about Me

+Who am I?

-- My name is David Lapshin (Давид Лапшин)
+I'm David Lapshin (Давид Лапшин)

+Where and when I born?

-- Born in 4 of October in Siberia
+I born in 4 of October of 20## in Siberia

+Things I love

-- Love GNU/Linux and Open Source
+- GNU/Linux and Open Source
-- Love to Photograph landscapes and nature
+- Photographing landscapes and nature
-- Love 60s/70s style (Retro if you want)
+- 60s/70s style (Retro if you want)
-- Love LEGO
+- LEGO
-- Love to experement with new stuff
+- Experementing with new stuff
-- Love to sleep (Looong most of time)
+- Sleep (Looong most of time)
-- Pretty lazy :)
+- Being pretty lazy :D
 </pre>
 </details>

 <details>
     <summary>Sorry :(</summary>
 <pre>
-Useless info about My nickname
+My nickname

 Daudix UFO = My name in arabic (Daud) + IX + UFO

+Why UFO? are you one of those freaks?

+Because why not, this sounds interesting.
+No, I'm not one of those :P
 </pre>
 </details>

-###### Don't touch anything here ;)
+###### Don't touch anything here for now ;)

 [🡨 Back](https://daudix-ufo.github.io)